Datto Disaster Recovery guide

 Local vs Offsite

 The restore option chosen can be dependent on the location of the recovery point needed for the restore.
-When available local restores, done from the Restore tab of the Datto device GUI are faster and preferred.
+When available, local restores are faster and preferred.
+They can be created from the Restore tab of the Datto device GUI.

-If the local device is unavailable, or the recovery point is no longer on the local device, then an offsite restore may be required.
+If the local device is unavailable or the recovery point is no longer on the local device, then an offsite restore may be required.
 This is done from the Recovery Launchpad of the partner portal.
-Some of the same restore types are available in both.
 If there is any questions on what would be best for the situation, reach out to Datto Technical Support.

 You can perform a local file restore from a recovery point of a protected machine or NAS share.
 To do so, see the article Performing a local File Restore.
 If you need to restore a file from an iSCSI share, see Creating an iSCSI Restore.